leroywan/site/content/work/other-projects/index.md

 ---
-title: Crafter Studio
+title: Other Projects
-post_order: 1
+post_order: 10
 date: "2020-05-06T23:46:37.121Z"
-excerpt: "My freelance software development career operates under the name Crafter Studio.
-Feel free to click in to take a peak at some of my other projects!"
+excerpt: "Some projects I have worked on over the years.
+Click in to take a peak at some of my them!"
 blog: "projects"
 subtitle: "web development"
 tagline: "bringing <cool ideas> to <life.>"